metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 - `bootid` (String) BootID is a unique node identifier generated on boot
 - `encryption` (Attributes) Encryption is the encryption configuration of the node. (see [below for nested schema](#nestedatt--spec--encryption))
 - `eni` (Attributes) ENI is the AWS ENI specific configuration. (see [below for nested schema](#nestedatt--spec--eni))
-- `health` (Attributes) HealthAddressing is the addressing information for health connectivitychecking. (see [below for nested schema](#nestedatt--spec--health))
+- `health` (Attributes) HealthAddressing is the addressing information for health connectivity checking. (see [below for nested schema](#nestedatt--spec--health))
 - `ingress` (Attributes) IngressAddressing is the addressing information for Ingress listener. (see [below for nested schema](#nestedatt--spec--ingress))
 - `instance_id` (String) InstanceID is the identifier of the node.
-This is different from thenode name which is typically the FQDN of the node.
-The InstanceIDtypically refers to the identifier used by the cloud provider orsome other means of identification.
+This is different from the node name which is typically the FQDN of the node.
+The InstanceID typically refers to the identifier used by the cloud provider or some other means of identification.
 - `ipam` (Attributes) IPAM is the address management specification.
-This section can bepopulated by a user or it can be automatically populated by an IPAMoperator. (see [below for nested schema](#nestedatt--spec--ipam))
+This section can be populated by a user or it can be automatically populated by an IPAM operator. (see [below for nested schema](#nestedatt--spec--ipam))
 - `nodeidentity` (Number) NodeIdentity is the Cilium numeric identity allocated for the node, if any.

 <a id="nestedatt--spec--addresses"></a>